 In Texas, more than 70 percent of unmarried parents establish paternity by signing an AOP form in the hospital.

-Though many parents learn about paternity establishment from medical personnel during the pregnancy, a significant portion learns about paternity establishment for the first time only after they have arrived at the hospital for the birth.
+Though many parents learn about paternity establishment from medical personnel during the pregnancy, a significant portion learn about paternity establishment for the first time only after they arrive at the hospital for the birth.
 For these parents, the birth registrar plays a crucial role, providing the first, and sometimes only, information about paternity establishment.
 Survey results indicate that parents who fail to sign the AOP are significantly more likely to feel their experience with the birth registrar was confusing and unhelpful than parents who sign the AOP.
 Policy efforts to strengthen training for birth registrars and increase educational outreach during the prenatal period may improve parents’ experiences and enhance the efficacy of the paternity establishment process.